5 Selected Cloud Storage for Lawyers and Law Firms

 Speaking of lifetime cloud storage, our favorite will still be the pCloud Lifetime.
 Find out how much you are saving in the long terms with our saver calculator.

-Therefore, this plan is perfect for freelance lawyers and small law firms particularly.
+Therefore, this cloud storage for lawyers is perfect for freelancer and small law firms particularly.

 For larger firms, on the other hand, may not benefit much because of collaboration and sharing capabilities.
 But let’s not give up hope just yet, Icedrive is still young, and it may improve on specific areas that will up it’s ranking.